This article originally appeared on VICE UK.

-Not long before Elliott Johnson, the young activist at the centre of the Conservative bullying scandal, killed himself, he invited his friend Paul* over for dinner at his house in Tooting.
-Elliott had recently been made redundant from his job at Conservative Way Forward (CWF), a right-of-centre Tory pressure group, but seemed in good spirits overall.
-Paul laughs as remembers the meal Elliott prepared.
+Not long before Elliott Johnson, the young activist at the center of the Conservative bullying scandal, killed himself, he invited his friend Paul* over for dinner at his house in Tooting.
+Elliott had recently been made redundant from his job at Conservative Way Forward (CWF), a right-of-center Tory pressure group, but seemed in good spirits overall.
+Paul laughs as he remembers the meal Elliott prepared.
 "Really, the food was absolutely appalling, it was basically inedible.
 But it was still great fun, because Elliott was such good company.
 He was funny; he was kind; he was always impeccably turned out.
 A terrible cook, though."

 Paul goes quiet.
 "I found a picture the other day, actually, of the Camembert he made that evening.
 It was such a disaster!
 It made me laugh, though, looking at it."
 He lapses into silence.

 Johnson killed himself in September this year.
 Shortly before his death, he'd reportedly made an official complaint to the Conservative Party alleging bullying behavior at the hands of Mark Clarke, the so-called "Tatler Tory."
 In August, the pair had had an altercation at the Marquis of Granby pub in Westminster because Clarke was frustrated that Johnson wouldn't run a story on the CWF website.

 The bullying scandal cost Cabinet Minister Grant Shapps his job and threatens to take down other high-profile Tories, such as Chairman Lord Feldman.
 Johnson's parents have now boycotted the party's official inquiry into the affair, believing it to be biased.

 To give me an idea of the culture of bullying that many say pervaded Conservative Future, Paul showed me a copy of a letter he sent to Lord Feldman, who is running the investigation into the allegations.